sanesdotio/static-site-generator/README.md

 Add your own content to the `content` directory and use the `static` directory to add images, styling and other files.

-Once you have added your markdown content, run the shell script again.
+Once you have added your Markdown content, run the shell script again.
 It will generate the static website in the `public` directory.

-Your content must be valid markdown.
-The basic markdown syntax is supported:
+Your content must be valid Markdown.
+The basic Markdown syntax is supported:

 Heading - `# H1 text` - `## H2 text` - `### H3 text`